izetter/k8s-3-app/readme.md

 #### Instructions

 The `app.yaml`file is represents the containerized application to be deployed to the EKS Cluster.
-Other `yaml` files represent kubernetes services that are required
+Other `yaml` files represent Kubernetes services that are required

 Any changes made to any `yaml` file need to be applied using the following command: